Frequently Asked Questions:

 - Participation is open to all full-time FSU faculty in active pay status who are eligible to apply for external support according to the Investigator Eligibility Policy.

 - Visiting professors, whose only reason for being labeled "visiting" is the expectation that they shortly will attain permanent residency status, are eligible to apply for these awards.
+Full-time, active status must be achieved by the award date in order to receive funding.

 Yes, although generally PIs will not be awarded more than one CRC grant during an academic year.
 Therefore, you will have to choose which grant you would like to receive.
 However, there are exceptions in the following cases: